-World Match Play: World number one Dustin Johnson faces Jon Rahm in final
+World Match Play: Dustin Johnson makes history as world number one triumphs

 - From the section Golf

-World number one Dustin Johnson will face Spain's Jon Rahm in the final of the World Golf Championship Match Play in Texas on Sunday.
+World number one Dustin Johnson beat Jon Rahm in the World Match Play final to become the first player to win all four World Golf Championships.

-The 32-year-old American, who is seeking a third straight tournament victory, finished one-up on Japan's Hideto Tanihara.

-A victory for Johnson would see him become the first player to win all four World Golf Championships.
+American Johnson won on the final hole against the 22-year-old Spaniard at Austin Country Club in Texas on Sunday.

+It was a third successive tournament win for the 32-year-old who had earlier beaten Japan's Hideto Tanihara by one hole in a hard-fought semi-final.

+"It's amazing how he (Johnson) is able to keep cool the entire round.
+It amazes me.
+And he's just a perfect, complete player," said Rahm.

+Exciting prospect Rahm beat Bill Haas 3&2 in their semi-final and was attempting to become the youngest winner of a WGC event.

-Rahm, who was the world's top-ranked amateur while studying at Arizona State University, is currently 25th in the world after winning his first PGA Tour title in the Farmers Insurance Open at Torrey Pines in January.
+The Spaniard, who was the world's top-ranked amateur while studying at Arizona State University, began the week ranked 25th in the world after winning his first PGA Tour title in the Farmers Insurance Open at Torrey Pines in January.

-He will become the youngest winner of a WGC event if he beats Johnson at Austin Country Club.

 |Semi-final results